Amazon EU tax obligations

-If you have your Amazon marketplace selling privileges removed and have Fulfilment by Amazon inventory in our fulfilment centres linked to the same Amazon marketplace, you should submit a removal order to have your inventory disposed of or returned to you.
+If you have your Amazon marketplace selling privileges removed and have Fulfilment by Amazon inventory in our fulfillment centers linked to the same Amazon marketplace, you should submit a removal order to have your inventory disposed of or returned to you.
 If you do not submit a removal order within 30 days after being notified that your selling privileges have been removed, your inventory may be disposed of by Amazon.
-We regularly conduct inventory cleaning across our European fulfilment centres, including in France.
+We regularly conduct inventory cleaning across our European fulfillment centers, including in France.

 Learn more about the FBA required removal policy.

 I’ve deactivated my French Amazon marketplace listings – do I need a French VAT number?